tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/LP-02-Ins_Intro_to_Portfolios.md

 ### 2. Instructor Do: Intro to Portfolios (5 mins)

+Engage the class with the following discussion around portfolios:

 * What is an investment portfolio?

   > An investment portfolio is the grouping of various financial assets such as equity, bonds, commodities, private investments, etc, or just that of a single financial asset such as equity.